fabnicol/ubuntu4mercury/README.md

     sudo ./build.sh 2022-01-10 4183b8d62f

 The date should be subsequent to 2022-01-09 and the revision to 06f81f1cf0d.
-Git revisions can be anything legal: revision hashes or HEAD, HEAD, HEAD~n (n an interger), etc. However if you do not use revision hashes, the Docker cache system may mistakenly uncache a prior call to `git clone` and result in an outdated image.
-To avoid this, either delete the prior **ubuntu:mercuryHEAD** image (resp. ubuntu:mercuryHEAD^, etc.) *and all its dependencies* or use a hash.
 Please note that the further from these references, the higher the risk of a build failure.
 In the two-argument case, if the build succeeds, the git source revision indicated as the second argument has been built using the ROTD compiler dated as the first argument.

+Git revisions can be anything legal: revision hashes or HEAD, HEAD, HEAD~n (n an interger), etc. However, if you do not use revision hashes, the Docker cache system may mistakenly uncache a prior call to `git clone` and result in an outdated image.
+To avoid this, either delete the prior **ubuntu:mercuryHEAD** image (resp. ubuntu:mercuryHEAD^, etc.) *and all its dependencies* or use a hash.
+In the former case, I usually clean up my Docker context to avoid any issue as follows:

+    sudo docker system prune --all --volumes --force

 ## Contents